 Fact: Thoughts do not always have a significant meaning

-People do not have to see every thought as a sign or warning of something.
-Despite how these thoughts can make a person feel, they do not carry any meaning or desire.
+People do not have to see every thought as a sign or warning about something.
+Despite how these thoughts can make a person feel, they do not carry meaning or desire.

-The ADAA offer some tips for dealing with intrusive thoughts.
-These include:
+The ADAA offers some tips for dealing with intrusive thoughts, including: